Our Private Jet Advisors are available 24/7 to help you through every step of your booking process.call us

-Visiting the statue of the Infant of Jesus is a popular destination for hundreds of visitors to Ptague every day.
+Visiting the statue of the Infant of Jesus is a popular destination for hundreds of visitors to Prague every day.
 Dating back to the 16th century, it was a gift from a Spanish princess to her Austrian cousin.
 Visitors go to the statue to pray or make wishes

-The Old Town Square in Prague is the center of historical significance in the city and is a square that must be seen.
+The Old Town Square in Prague is the centre of historical significance in the city and is a square that must be seen.
 It dates back to the 12th century.
 It is the home of the Baroque Church of St. Nicholas as well as the Rococo Kinky Palace.
 The site also marks the execution of 27 Czech lords that occurred in the 17th century.

 While a more somber area to visit, the Old Jewish Ghetto holds a history of Prague that should not be missed.
-It began in the 13th century when all Jewish people in Prague were ordered to live in the one area.
+It began in the 13th century when all Jewish people in Prague were ordered to live in one area.
 It miraculously survived Nazi occupation and is a monument to that period in Prague's history.

 Places to Stay In Prague

-The Mandarin Oriental Prague is a hotel that is found in the heart of the city but that is still nestled away on a quiet cobblestone street.
-In addition to being walking distance to many of Prague's most popular sites, the Mandarin Oriental Prague offers all of the luxury amenities you would expect in a Five Star Hotel.
+The Mandarin Oriental Prague is a hotel that is found in the heart of the city but is still nestled away on a quiet cobblestone street.
+In addition to being within walking distance to many of Prague's most popular sites, the Mandarin Oriental Prague offers all of the luxury amenities you would expect in a Five Star Hotel.

 As its name would elicit, the Aria Hotel Prague has been inspired by music.
 It is located in Lesser Town and is only a few steps from Prague Castle.
-In addition to high end dining and luxurious rooms, the Aria Hotel Prague also offers a music library, private cinema and music salon.
+In addition to high-end dining and luxurious rooms, the Aria Hotel Prague also offers a music library, private cinema and music salon.

-Why Choose Lunajets?
+Why Choose LunaJets?